Benjamin Brewster (bishop): Consecration

 On June 17, 1909, he was consecrated Missionary Bishop of Western Colorado.
 He was translated to be Bishop of the Diocese of Maine on June 7, 1916.
 Benjamin Brewster was the 242nd bishop consecrated in the Episcopal Church.
 Brewster announced in May 1940, that he would retire at the end of the year as Bishop because of his age, but his successor had not been named and he was serving in the capacity of Bishop emeritus at the time of his death.

 The church in Maine had a steady growth during his bishopric and reached into more communities.
 Prominent in church affairs outside his diocese, Brewster served as president of the Synod of New England during 1933–1939 and as vice-president of the Church League for Industrial Democracy from 1916 to 1941.
 He was chairman of the joint committee of Bishops and clerical and lay deputies on nominations at the General Convention of the Protestant Episcopal Church, Cincinnati, Ohio, in 1937, and was a commissioner of the World Council of Churches.

-In his first year in Maine he was a delegate to the neutral conference committee that met with Woodrow Wilson to discuss the possibility of calling a conference of neutral nations to halt World War I. In 1936 he presented a resolution to the House of Bishops of the Protestant Episcopal Church requesting Franklin D. Roosevelt to call an international conference of nations which had signed the Kellogg–Briand Pact.
+In his first year in Maine he was a delegate to the neutral conference committee that met with Woodrow Wilson to discuss the possibility of calling a conference of neutral nations to halt World War I. In 1919, his resolution in favor of clemency for "political prisoners" including conscientious objectors, was adopted by the House of Bishops at the General Convention, but defeated almost unanimously in the House of Deputies.
+In 1936 he presented a resolution to the House of Bishops of the Protestant Episcopal Church requesting Franklin D. Roosevelt to call an international conference of nations which had signed the Kellogg–Briand Pact.
 In 1921 and again in 1930 he attended the Lambeth Conference, London, England.
 He was known as a liberal in economics and politics as well as religion.
 In 1934 he worked in favor of a measure endorsing efforts to obtain for physicians and medical clinics the legal right to disseminate birth control information and the measure passed the House of Bishops by a vote of 44 to 38.

 Personal life

 Brewster married on June 10, 1891, in New York City, as his first wife Stella Yates (November 23, 1866 – February 2, 1929), the daughter of Brigadier-General Charles Yates and Josephine Bosworth the daughter of New York Supreme Court Chief Justice Joseph Sollace Bosworth and Frances Pumpelly.
 Frances was the first cousin of Raphael Pumpelly, an American geologist and explorer.
 Benjamin and Stella had five children together.

-He married on August 25, 1937, in Portland, Maine, as his second wife Mary Phillips (February 11, 1884 – 1941), widow of George Guillifer Hay, and daughter of General Charles Leonard Phillips, by whom he had no children.
+He married on August 25, 1937, in Portland, Maine, as his second wife Mary Phillips (February 11, 1884 – 1941), widow of George Guillifer Hay, and daughter of Brigadier General Charles L. Phillips, by whom he had no children.
 Benjamin Brewster died in Portland, Maine on February 2, 1941.